Shiva as the Lord of Dance

-In 1921, the French sculptor Auguste Rodin wrote that the sculpture of Shiva as the Lord of Dance has”
+The French sculptor Auguste Rodin wrote that the sculpture of Shiva as the Lord of Dance has:

 “what many people cannot see—the unknown depths, the core of life.
 There is grace in elegance, but beyond grace there is perfection.”

-The English philosopher Aldous Huxley said in 1961 that the Hindu image of god as a dancer is unlike anything he had seen in Western art:
+The English philosopher Aldous Huxley said that the Hindu image of God as a dancer is unlike anything he had seen in Western art:

 “We don’t have anything that approaches the symbolism of this work of art, which is both cosmic and psychological.”